WaltersArtMuseum/Digitized-Manuscripts-Display/README.md

-digital-walters-display
+Digitized Manuscripts Display
 =======================

-an interface to display manuscripts data from thedigitalwalters.org
+A simple interface to display manuscripts data from thedigitalwalters.org